ItsHariii/EmoryHacks/SETUP.md

-# Aurea - Complete Setup Guide
+# Ovi - Complete Setup Guide

-This guide will help you set up the Aurea pregnancy nutrition platform from scratch.
+This guide will help you set up the Ovi pregnancy nutrition platform from scratch.

 ## 📋 Table of Contents